-There are some reasons why your cat’s stomach might be gurgling.
-While it is unnecessary to panic at the first sound of your cat’s digestive system working, it is sensible to pay attention to your cat’s digestive health.
-Always speak to your vet if you are worried about your pet’s condition, and be ready to take them to your veterinary clinic if their stomach noises are more frequent than usual or accompanied by other symptoms.
+There are a number of reasons why your cat’s stomach might be gurgling.
+While it is not necessary to panic at the first sound of your cat’s digestive system working, it is sensible to pay attention to your cat’s digestive health.
+Always speak to your vet if you are worried about your pet’s condition, and be ready to take them to your veterinary clinic if their stomach noises are more frequent than normal or accompanied by other symptoms.